 - Serve on an advisory board for a Jones Milestone Accelerator team

 - Help us make connections to people in your networks

-- Sponsor or speak at Lunch & Learns or guest lectures hosted by CES
+- Sponsor or speak at Lunch & Learns or guest lectures hosted by Center for Entrepreneurship

 - Review business plans/executive summaries/pitch decks